+The WSPD is a list of pairs of well separated compressed quadtree nodes.
+For efficient update, we let the WSPD data structure to be a container (of WS pairs) that supports looking up all WS pairs containing a tree node $n$ for a given $n$ in time linear in the size of output.

-With these tools, when a point location change occurs, and point $x_i$ is moved to $z$, we can do the following to find all WS pairs that need to be updated.
+When a point location update occurs, suppose point $x_i$ is moved to $z$.
+We can do the following to find all WS pairs that need to be updated.

-\begin{itemize} \item Use the compressed quad tree data structure to locate leaf nodes that contains $x_i$ and $z$ (since $z$ is not in the point set before the update, we locate the parent node under which $z$ should be inserted) \item Go from each of these leaf nodes to the root of the compressed quad tree, for each tree node $n$ on this path, use the WSPD data structure to find all WS pairs containing $n$ and update this WS pair. \item Update these pairs and the compressed quad tree. \end{itemize} Algorithm \ref{alg:update_wspd_adversarial} in Section \ref{sec:find_modified_pairs} is a detailed version of this WSPD update scheme.
+\begin{itemize} \item Use the compressed quad tree data structure to locate leaf nodes that contains $x_i$ and $z$ (since $z$ is not in the point set before the update, we locate the parent node under which $z$ should be inserted) \item Go from each of these leaf nodes to the root of the compressed quad tree, for each tree node $n$ visited in this process, use the WSPD data structure to find all WS pairs containing $n$. \item Update all WS pairs found in the previous step and the compressed quadtree. \end{itemize}